-Let’s talk smudging and clearing negative energy from our homes and other spaces.
+Let’s talk smudging and clearing negative energy from your homes and other spaces.

-Despite that *now* hilarious hiccup, I still smudge at key times (like the new moon, after spring cleaning) and when the energy feels like it needs to be freshened up in my home.
+You can smudge at key times (like the start of the new moon, or after spring cleaning) or when the energy in your home needs to be freshened up…

 Sage was (and still is in holistic medicine) used as a key ingredient for stomach distresses and other ailments.
-But maybe even more important than sage’s natural healing properties is its cleansing power.
+But maybe even more important than its natural healing properties is its cleansing power.

-Smudging your home not only releases all of sage’s healing benefits, it chases out all negative and stale energy in your home.
-It’s like the kryptonite of negativity!
+Smudging your home not only releases all of sage’s healing benefits, it also chases out bad vibes and negative energy.
+It’s like the Clorox of nature!

 - Relax.
 Seriously, post smudge naps are almost as good as post turkey-day ones.

 - Gain clarity.
-Without all those negative or stale energies hanging around your mind will be free to wander.
+Without all those stale energies hanging around, your mind can find clarity.

-- Let it GOOOO.
-Smudging allows you and your housemates to release whatever is no longer serving you, and increase your spiritual awareness.
+- Let go.
+Smudging allows you to release whatever is no longer serving you, and increase your spiritual awareness.